UWSEDS/HW2/README.md

 **2. Create a function `process_newsgroup_file` that takes two arguments, a file path string and a dictionary with words as keys and integers as values that does the following:**

-- [ ] remove special characters and punctuation (anything outside of A-Z, a-z, 0-9) from non-header lines [1pt].
-This is a common preprocessing step for text processing.
-- [ ] increment the dictionary with word counts (words as keys and integers as values) based on what's contained in the non-header lines of the passed file [2pt]

-The header lines can start with the following:

 The function should return a tuple with two elements:
 - [ ] the validated (using function from #1) email address after the 'From:' header [1pt]
 - [ ] number of lines that contain quotes (start with `>`, nested quotes still count as a single quote) [1pt]

+The function should also perform the following:
+- [ ] remove special characters and punctuation (anything outside of A-Z, a-z, 0-9) from non-header lines.
+This is a common preprocessing step for text processing.
+[1pt]
+- [ ] increment the passed in dictionary with word counts (words as keys and integers as values) based on what's contained in the passed file [2pt]

 **3. For each file in the cryptography topic, run the `process_newsgroup_file` function and pass in the growing dictionary along with filenames.**